fandora-network/docs/docs/develop/chainide.md

 :::note

-Note down the compiler version and the license for your source code as it would be needed when you verify your smart contract on the Polygon Mumbai Testnet.
+Note down the compiler version and the license for your source code as it would be needed when you verify your smart contract on the fandora Mumbai Testnet.

 :::